exajobs/elasticsearch-collection/README.md

 * [$$ Elasticsearch 7 and Elastic Stack](https://www.manning.com/livevideo/elasticsearch-7-and-elastic-stack) - liveVideo course that teaches you to search, analyze, and visualize big data on a cluster with Elasticsearch, Logstash, Beats, Kibana, and more.

 ## Articles
+* [Elasticsearch Intro](https://www.knowi.com/blog/what-is-elastic-search/) - Elasticsearch: What it is, How it works, and what it’s used for.

 ## System configuration
 * [A Useful Elasticsearch Cheat Sheet in Times of Trouble](http://logz.io/blog/elasticsearch-cheat-sheet/)
 * [The definitive guide for Elasticsearch on Windows Azure](http://code972.com/blog/2014/07/74-the-definitive-guide-for-elasticsearch-on-windows-azure)